MXClyde/mendix-kubernetes-azure/README.md

    * **When choosing node size:** keep in mind that Mendix containers typically need relatively more memory vs. CPU.
 So choosing instance sizes with a higher memory to CPU ratio tends to be more cost efficient (e.g. E2s_v3).
 ![Create Kubernetes cluster](images/createkubernetes.png)
 4. Fill out the scaling information:
-   * **With regards to enabling Virtual Nodes:** The Virtual nodes option allows container to be directly scheduled on [Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/).
+   * **With regards to enabling Virtual Nodes:** The Virtual nodes option allows containers to be directly scheduled on [Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/).
 We will not use this option in this how-to.
 Since Mendix containers typically run 24/7, using VMs as dedicated agent nodes is typically more cost-effective.
    * **With regards to enabling VM Scale Sets:** We will not enable VM scale sets in this how-to as the feature is stil in Preview.
 It promises a lot more flexibility and can be valuable in the future.
 5. Fill out the authentication information:
-   * **With regards to enabling RBAC:** Role-Based Access Control (RBAC) allows you to define security roles within the cluster and assign different cluster permissions to different groups of users, enabling this is required in order to run a secure cluster.
+   * **With regards to enabling RBAC:** Role-Based Access Control (RBAC) allows you to define security roles within the cluster and assign different cluster permissions to different groups of users.
+Enabling this is required in order to run a secure cluster.
 ![Authentication options](images/authenticationk8s.png)
 6. Fill out the network information:
    * **HTTP Application routing:** we disable this as we will deploy an NGINX ingress controller that supports HTTPS later.